TusharBachchan/Quick-Form/README.md

-1. setup authentication with clerk
+1. Setup authentication with clerk